-In Dalmatian coast, you will have the opportunity to taste much different seafood, fish, and typical varieties.
-A beloved dish belongs to coastal Croatia is brudet.
-The origin of the dish and its name comes from the Adriatic Sea; in Italian, the same dish made in Adriatic coast is known as brodetto.
-Brudet is a rich fish stew with a tomato based stock; in Croatia, the stew also contains entire frogs and sometimes eel if it’s in season.
-However, the ingredients and cooking style might change according to which place you taste.
+In the Dalmatian coast, you will have the opportunity to taste a variety of different seafood’!
+A beloved dish in the coastal country of Croatia is brudet.
+The origin of the dish and its name comes from the Adriatic Sea; in Italy, the same dish is made in towns near the Adriatic coast and is known as brodetto.
+Brudet is a rich fish stew with a tomato based stock; in Croatia, the stew also contains entire fish and shrimp and sometimes eel if it’s in season.
+However, the ingredients and cooking style might change according to which place you try.
 Try this special dish at Restaurant Kopun and you will not be disappointed.

 Address: Ul.
 II – Put Kroz Selo 15 – 22235 Kaprije